-- Add checking of RAUC bundle identifier (squashfs identifier) - \.img files can now be installed to ext4, ubifs or vfat slots (by Michael Heimpold) - Warn if downloaded bundle could not be deleted - Expose system information (variant, compatible, booted slot) over D-Bus (by Jan Remmet) - The rauc status command line call now only uses the D-Bus API (when enabled) to obtain status information instead of loading configuration and performing operations itself.
-This finalizes the clear separations between client and service and also allows calling the command line client wihout requiring any configuration. - Add debug log domain rauc-subprocess for printing RAUC subprocess invocations.
-This can be activated bysetting the environment variable G\MESSAGES\DEBUG=rauc-subprocess.
-See Debugging RAUC for details. - · Enhancement of many debug and error messages to be more precise and helpful - Let U-Boot boot selection handler remove slot from BOOT\ORDER when marking it bad - Implemented obtaining state and primary information for U-Boot boot selection interface (by Timothy Lee) - · Also show certificate validity times when the certificate chain is displayed - Added a simple CGI as an example on how to code against the D-Bus API in RAUC contrib/ folder. (by Bastian Stender)
+- Remove strict requirement of using . rauch file extension, although it is still recommended - Export RAUC slot type to handlers and hooks (by Rasmus Villemoes) - Add .squashfs to raw slot handling (by Emmanuel Roullit) - Add checking of RAUC bundle identifier (squashfs identifier) - .img files can now be installed to ext4, ubifs or vfat slots (by Michael Heimpold) - Warn if downloaded bundle could not be deleted - Expose system information (variant, compatible, booted slot) over D-Bus (by Jan Remmet) - The rauc status command line call now only uses the D-Bus API (when enabled) to obtain status information instead of loading configuration and performing operations itself.
+This finalizes the clear separations between client and service and also allows calling the command line client without requiring any configuration. - Add debug log domain rauc-subprocess for printing RAUC subprocess invocations.
+This can be activated by setting the environment variable G_MESSAGES_DEBUG=rauc-subprocess.
+See Debugging RAUC for details. - Enhancement of many debug and error messages to be more precise and helpful - Let U-Boot boot selection handler remove slot from BOOT_ORDER when marking it bad - Implemented obtaining state and primary information for U-Boot boot selection interface (by Timothy Lee) - Also show certificate validity times when the certificate chain is displayed - Added a simple CGI as an example on how to code against the D-Bus API in RAUC contrib/ folder. (by Bastian Stender)

-- Bootchooser EFI handler error messages and segfault fixed (by Arnaud Rebillout) - Fix preserving of primary errors while printing follow-up errors in update\handlers (by Rasmus Villemoes) - Make not finding (all) appropriate target slots a fatal error again - Prevent non-installation operations from touching the installation progress information (by Bastian Stender) - Call fsync() when writing raw images to assure content is fully written to disk before exiting (by Jim Brennan) - Fix casync store initialization for extraction without seeds (by Arnaud Rebillout) - Fix slot status path generation for external mounts (by Vyacheslav Yurkov) - Do not try to mount already mounted slots when loading slot status information from per-slot file - Fix invalid return value in case of failed mark\active() - Fix bootname detection for missing root = command line parameter - Fix passing intermediate certificates via command line which got broken by a faulty input check (by Marcel Hamer) - Preserve original uid/gid during extraction to be independent of the running system.
+- Bootchooser EFI handler error messages and segfault fixed (by Arnaud Rebillout) - Fix preserving of primary errors while printing follow-up errors in update_handlers (by Rasmus Villemoes) - Make not finding (all) appropriate target slots a fatal error again - Prevent non-installation operations from touching the installation progress information (by Bastian Stender) - Call fsync() when writing raw images to assure content is fully written to disk before exiting (by Jim Brennan) - Fix casync store initialization for extraction without seeds (by Arnaud Rebillout) - Fix slot status path generation for external mounts (by Vyacheslav Yurkov) - · Do not try to mount already mounted slots when loading slot status information from per-slot file - Fix invalid return value in case of failed mark_active() - Fix bootname detection for missing root= command line parameter - Fix passing intermediate certificates via command line which got broken by a faulty input check (by Marcel Hamer)

+- Preserve original uid/gid during extraction to be independent of the running system.
 This was only problematic if the name to ID mapping changed with an update.
-Note that this requires to enable CONFIG\FEATURE\TAR\LONG\OPTIONS when using busybox tar. - Block device paths are now opened with O\EXCL to ensure exclusive access - Fix handling for file:// URI's - Build-fix workaround for ancient (< 3.4) kernels (by Yann E. MORIN) - Various internal error handling fixes (by Ulrich Ölmann, Bastian Stender) - Several memory leak fixes
+Note that this requires to enable CONFIG FEATURE TAR LONG OPTIONS when using busybox tar. - Block device paths are now opened with O_EXCL to ensure exclusive access - Fix handling for file:// URIs - Build-fix workaround for ancient (< 3.4) kernels (by Yann E. MORIN) - Various internal error handling fixes (by Ulrich Ölmann, Bastian Stender) - · Several memory leak fixes

-- Abort on g\critical() to detect issues early - · Extended and restructured testing for barebox and u-boot boot selection handling - Basic rauc convert (casync) testing - Switch to Travis xenial environment - Make diffs created by uncrustify fatal to enforce coding style - Fix hanging rauc.t in case of failed tests for fixing sharness cleanup function handling - Run sharness (rauc.t) tests with verbose output - Show make-check log on error
+- Abort on g_critical() to detect issues early - Extended and restructured testing for barebox and u-boot boot selection handling - Basic rauc convert (casync) testing - · Switch to Travis xenial environment - · Make diffs created by uncrustify fatal to enforce coding style - Fix hanging rauc.t in case of failed tests for fixing sharness cleanup function handling - Run sharness (rauc.t) tests with verbose output - · Show make-check log on error